hilbix/nastysan/README.md

 - You can add and remove soflinks to enable/disable such pool members.
 - Disabling a pool member means, that you can no more access the data on it.
-- Radundancy usually ensures, that no data is missing.
+- Redundancy usually ensures, that no data is missing.

 A storage pool can be added even if it is not initialized yet.
 This means it is cataloged, but is not yet enabled.

 To enable such a member, use `nastysan-mkpool` command, giving the file or device.
 This will only create a new pool if the first 16 MB and last 16 MB of the destination are empty (`NUL` or `00`-bytes).

-- This is to not accidentally overwrite valuable data.
+- This is done to not accidentally overwrite valuable data.
 - This also means, that a minimum pool member size is 32 MB.

 Note that this will show up as a `PV` later on, as `LVM` is used to manage pool members.